PhilLockett/cardgen1/README.md

 'cardgen' works in an environment containing the component images needed to compose the playing card images.
 The GitHub repository contains the file 'cardgen/CardWork.tar.gz' which provides this environment.
-It is recommended that this environment is set up outside of the cardgen-1.0 directory.
-The environment can be set up with the following commands:
+It is recommended that this environment is set up outside of the 'cardgen-1.0' directory.
+The environment can be set up in the parent directory of 'cardgen-1.0' with the following commands:

     cd ..
     cp cardgen/CardWork.tar.gz .